MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/fhir-best-practices.md

 ms.author: kesheth
 ---

-# Best practices for higher performance in FHIR service
+# Best practices for better3 performance in FHIR service

 **Note:** This document is scoped for Azure Health Data Services FHIR&reg; service customers.